 Animal Control can set up humane traps for wildlife on your property if requested.
-Once a healthy animal has been trapped, it becomes your responsibility to relocate them.
+Once a healthy animal has been trapped, please contact us and we will relocate them.
+If you use a non-City owned trap, it is your responsibility to relocate them.
 A member of Animal Control will remove the animal only if it is injured or appears unhealthy.
 More on wildlife here.

 Bees & Wasps

 Animal Control does not remove bees or wasps.
 If you are dealing with an issue involving one or both, please contact the pest control company of your choice to address the matter.

 Please call Animal Control at 512-260-4622 to report dangerous animals.
 A member of the team will follow up for an evaluation and determination.

 Animal bites can be dangerous so if an animal breaks, punctures, or tears skin, please call Animal Control as soon as possible.